"""Rankers for use across emitters.

 Generates a random direction in the archive's measure space.

-A random direction is sampled from a standard Gaussian -- since the standard
+A random direction is sampled from a standard Gaussian -- since the standard Gaussian is

-Gaussian is isotropic, there is equal probability for any direction.
-The
+isotropic, there is equal probability for any direction.
+The direction is then scaled to

-direction is then scaled to the archive bounds so that it is a random archive
+the archive bounds so that it is a random archive direction.

 """

-[docs]class TwoStageRandomDirectionRanker(RankerBase):
+class TwoStageRandomDirectionRanker(RankerBase):

-projection onto a random direction in the archive space.
+their projection onto a random direction in the archive space.

-This ranker originates from `Fontaine 2020
+This ranker originates from the random direction emitter in `Fontaine 2020

 """